 Why Choose the Eye Center of Northern Colorado for Pediatric Eye Care?

-Dr. Sarah Galt is the Eye Center of Northern Colorado’s provider of comprehensive optometric care for pediatric patients, patients with special needs, and adults with binocular vision anomalies.
+The Eye Center of Northern Colorado is the leading provider of comprehensive optometric care for pediatric patients, patients with special needs, and adults with binocular vision anomalies.
 Whether your child has been going to the eye doctor for years or it’s their first appointment, our pediatric team in Northern Colorado is the best choice for your family and your child’s eye care needs.
 Contact us today if you have any further questions about our pediatric eye care services or want to schedule an appointment.
 We look forward to hearing from you!